FBS Awarded For Best Islamic Forex Account

 FBS's 'Islamic Trading' or 'Swap-Free' empowers Muslim traders, enabling them to participate in forex and CFD-trading without incurring overnight swap fees under the principles of Islamic finance.
 What sets FBS apart is the accessibility of this feature – swap-free is available across all FBS account types, including Standard, Cent, and Pro.

-Traders based in countries where Islam is the predominant religion can seamlessly activate the swap-free feature directly from their FBS account, ensuring they can engage in forex trading without compromising their beliefs.
-Additionally, FBS extends this privilege to traders from other parts of the world, allowing them to enjoy the benefits of swap-free trading conditions by simply contacting FBS client support for its activation.
+Traders based in countries where Islam is the predominant religion can seamlessly activate the swap-free feature directly from their FBS account and engage in trading without compromising their beliefs.
+Additionally, FBS extends this privilege to traders from other parts of the world, allowing them to enjoy the benefits of swap-free conditions by contacting FBS client support for activation.

 With the "Best Islamic Forex Account" award, Forex Expo Dubai recognized FBS's solid position as a trusted partner for traders of different background.